-We present an economic model of systemic risk in which undercapitalization of the financial sector as a whole is assumed to lead to output externality.
-Each financial institution's contribution to systemic risk can be measured as its systemic expected shortfall (SES), i.e., its propensity to be undercapitalized when the system as a whole is undercapitalized.
-SES increases in the institution's leverage and its marginal expected shortfall (MES), i.e., its losses in the tail of the system's loss distribution.
+We present an economic model of systemic risk in which undercapitalization of the financial sector as a whole is assumed to harm the real economy, leading to a systemic risk externality.
+Each financial institution's contribution to systemic risk can be measured as its systemic expected shortfall (SES), that is, its propensity to be undercapitalized when the system as a whole is undercapitalized.
+SES increases in the institution's leverage and its marginal expected shortfall (MES), that is, its losses in the tail of the system's loss distribution.
 We demonstrate empirically the ability of components of SES to predict emerging systemic risk during the financial crisis of 2007-2009.

 \We would like to thank Rob Engle for many useful discussions.
 We are grateful to Christian Brownlees, Farhang Farazmand, Hanh Le and Tianyue Ruan for excellent research assistance.
-We also received useful comments from Tobias Adrian, Mark Carey, Matthias Drehman, Dale Gray and Jabonn Kim (discussants), and seminar participants at several central banks and universities where the current paper and related systemic risk rankings at vlab.stern.nyu.edu/welcome/risk have been presented.
+We also received useful comments from Tobias Adrian, Mark Carey, Matthias Drehman, Dale Gray and Jabonn Kim (discussants), Andrew Karolyi (editor), and seminar participants at several central banks and universities where the current paper and related systemic risk rankings at vlab.stern.nyu.edu/welcome/risk have been presented.
 Pedersen gratefully acknowledges support from the European Research Council (ERC grant no. 312417) and the FRIC Center for Financial Frictions (grant no. DNRF102).

-&lt;sup>†All the authors are at New York University, Stern School of Business, 44 West 4th St., New York, NY 10012; contact: vacharya@stern.nyu.edu; www.lhpedersen.com; tphilipp@stern.nyu.edu; mrichar0@stern.nyu.edu .
-Pedersen is also at Copenhagen Business School, AQR Capital Management, and CEPR.
+&lt;sup>†Acharya, Philippon, and Richardson are at New York University, Stern School of Business, 44 West 4th St., New York, NY 10012; Pedersen is at Copenhagen Business School, New York University, AQR Capital Management, and CEPR.
+Contact: vacharya@stern.nyu.edu; www.lhpedersen.com; tphilipp@stern.nyu.edu; mrichar0@stern.nyu.edu.